 The Lithuanian Children Games have been organized since 2015 and is the biggest Lithuanian project for children, parents, educators, and administrative employees of educational establishments.
 Its main goal is to help the society’s youngest members – preschoolers – to experience and understand the joy of physical activity.

-In 2019, 276 Lithuanian preschools participated in the Lithuanian Children Games.
-During the five years of its existence the project expanded three times over and now includes more than 22,000 preschoolers.
+In 2020, 374 Lithuanian preschools participated in the Lithuanian Children Games.
+During the six years of its existence the project expanded and now includes more than 48,500 preschoolers.

 In the last seasons of the Lithuanian Children Games, its young participants were visited by the LNOC President Daina Gudzinevičiūtė, the Minister of Health Aurelijus Veryga, high-jumper Adrijus Glebauskas, beach volleyball player Vytenė Vitkauskaitė, boxer Tada Tamašauskas, racewalker Brigita Virbalytė, marathon runner Remigijus Kančys and others.